tarantool/memcached/README.md

 ## SASL support

-Usual rules for memcached are aplicable for this plugin:
+Usual rules for memcached are applicable for this plugin:

 1. Create user (NOTE: it'll use custom folder):